 You can then build supporting contextual learning activities that focus on the basic skills and knowledge required to effectively carry out those broad activities.
 This approach is repeated in several iterations, enabling learners to get a better appreciation of the “big picture” first; and therefore subsequently grasp the “smaller” nuances that make up that broader view.

 The most successful contextual learning strategies are those that are designed with groups of learners in mind– as opposed to focusing on individual learners.
 That’s because in the real world, learners must interact with fellow workers, supervisors, management teams, and a host of other individuals and groups.

 By designing your contextual learning activities with groups of interdependent learners in mind, you stand a better chance that learning will mimic the real world where these individuals will subsequently interact.
 In designing group learning, you’ll also leverage the power of individuals learning from other individuals – something that routinely occurs in the workforce today.

 When designing your contextualized approach to learning, you should evaluate learners based on authentic assessments, instead of measuring their command of remembering or blindly performing specific activities.

 Jon Mueller, Professor of Psychology, defines authentic assessment as assessments where learners are required to show their command of what they learned, by applying that knowledge and those skills to real-world tasks.

 Contextualized learning is real, and it works!
-By including contextualized learning activities in your corporate training initiatives, you’ll not only produce workforce-ready teams more quickly, but will also ensure that your teams absorb information being taught more effectively.
+By including contextualized learning activities in your corporate training initiatives, you’ll not only produce workforce-ready teams more quickly but will also ensure that your teams absorb the information being taught more effectively.